 The most common types of general public science writing are:

 Science Journalism and News

 Science journalism is a real thing!
 Climate journalism, science business journalism, and medical journalism also exist!
+Major outlets such as the New York Times, the Washington Post, and Vox all have significant science news teams, in addition to science-first publications like Popular Science or C&EN.
 This may seem obvious to some, but I was in graduate school when I realized “science journalist” was a career.

 Science reporters play an important role of informing the public about what is happening in the world of science.
 Whether it is a medical discovery or an environmental disaster, science reporters will be essential for uncovering the facts, and stitching them together into a coherent narrative.